fabiocaccamo/django-extra-settings/README.md

 ### Admin
 You can display the settings model admin in another installed app group by using the `EXTRA_SETTINGS_ADMIN_APP` setting.

-You can also have a more advanced control, by registering the settings admin with multiple installed apps and filtering each app settings using the `queryset_processor` argument, eg:
+You can also have a more advanced control, by registering the settings admin with multiple installed apps and filtering each app settings using the `queryset_processor` argument.

+> :warning: If you do either of the above, you must run migrations for each app that will display `extra_settings` model admin in its admin *(because django creates migrations even for proxy models)*.

+#### Admin advanced configuration example:

 In your custom app `photos.admin` module:
 ```python